Understanding ISO 27001

 If the lead auditor discovers no issues, they confirm that the ISMS fulfills the necessary ISO 27001 criteria.
 The certification committee examines their recommendation and issue the Initial Audit ISO 27001 certificate.
 However, If the auditor discovers nonconformities, they are included in a detailed report.
 They need to be addressed before getting certified.
 Once the issues are resolved, the organization is officially recognized as “ISO/IEC 27001:2013 certified”.

-3. Ongoing Surveillance Activities and Re-certification: Annual audits are planned between the certification body and the organization to guarantee compliance and to schedule the re-certification process every 3 years.
+3. Ongoing Surveillance Audits (Year 2 & 3) and Re-certification Audit (Year 4): Annual audits are planned between the certification body and the organization to guarantee compliance and to schedule the re-certification process every 3 years.

 How long does it take to get ISO 27001 Certified?

 This is most likely the second most often asked question concerning ISO 27001.
-Most companies anticipate the duration to be a couple of weeks.
+Most companies anticipate the duration for compliance to be a couple of weeks.
 However, this is not realistic.
-The actual duration ranges from a few months for small businesses to more than a year for larger corporations.
+The actual duration to implement ISO 27001 controls and prepare for certification ranges from a few months for small businesses to more than a year for larger corporations.
+The certification process takes a few weeks once your organization is fully prepared.

-We recommend a strong focus on quality while conducting a risk assessment, designing the ISMS and ensuring that safeguards and controls are compliant with ISO 27001 standards.
+We recommend a strong focus on quality while conducting your initial gap analysis and risk assessment, designing the ISMS and ensuring that the safeguards and controls are compliant with ISO 27001 standards.
 Organizations that prioritize speed and cost-savings above quality, may pay a higher price by having to re-do the process.
-This will also result in a high level of confusion in the workforce who maybe accustomed to the original unsecure way of maintaining information.
+This also results in a high level of confusion in the workforce who may be accustomed to the original insecure way of maintaining information.

 The size of the organization determines the duration of these two phases: